nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/2GenTutorialStyle.md

 --- | ---
 Buttons to click | "Launch", "Download"
 Text on webpages | look for the "Actions" column
-File names | A text file called "download-links.txt" Folder names | create a folder called "KF_Data"
+File names | A text file called "download-links.txt"* Folder names | create a folder called "KF_Data"

+*If you refer to this specific file many times, you can put the file name in quotations for the first mention.
+The "Snakefile" in the Snakemake tutorial is an example where we state that the file is called "Snakefile" but thereafter simply refer to it as Snakefile.

 **1. In-line code formatting with single backticks should be used for:**